bucko909/uberpt/README.md

 Use this *as* a parse transform.

+Examples below frequently use atoms in place of valid syntax trees to simplify the documentation; in your own code you might pass `quote(ConstantHere)` or some other value which resolves to a valid abstract expression.

 ## `ast`

 Calls to `ast/1` will be replaced with the abstract syntax tree of their parameter.
 This can be used as shorthand for declaring variables and so-on.